spelk24/spelk24.github.io/Resume.md

 ##### Research & Development Product Specialist (10 months)

 - Completes mid- and long-term R&D projects to improve the personal lines insurance product
-- Created Policy Lifetime Expectancy model to analyze and track customer retention
+- Policy Lifetime Expectancy & Retention modeling
-- Builds out Python and R scripts to automate workflows for report building
+- Automate workflows with Python, R, and SQL scripts
-- Developed Python Software Application to re-rate any book-of-business at any rate-level
+- Software Development with Python-Flask and R-Shiny
-- Created text-clasification model of competitor news articles for competitve intelliegence dashboard
+- Text-Classification modeling

 ##### Market Specialist (1 year, 1 month)

 - Web Scraped external competitor and market data to store in tabular and useable format
-- Built Tableau Dashboards for the sales and product management teams
+- Tableau Dashboard developer for the Sales and Product Management teams
-- Performed ad-hoc and timely data analysis projects usig various tools such as SQL, Python, R, and Tableau
+- Performed ad-hoc and data analysis projects using tools such as SAS, Python, R, and Tableau

 #### Federal Deposit Insurance Corporation